HomeHow ToHow to Overclock GPU and Safely Benchmark Your Graphics Card?

 Image by: Pixabay

 Whenever you overclock a GPU to optimize your PC for gaming, you abandon the ideal factory settings.
 And that only means more crashes and reboots.
-However, you need to find a sweet spot of settings for GPU overclocking, and that’s, requires patience!
+However, you need to find a sweet spot of settings for GPU overclocking, which requires patience!

-You have to tamper the clock speed, GPU temps, memory, and voltage many times before you see things fall in place.
-And after every round of alterations, you need to benchmark your PC to make sure it will work.
+You must often tamper with the clock speed, GPU temps, memory, and voltage before seeing things fall in place.
+After every round of alterations, you need to benchmark your PC to ensure it will work.

 So, saying that overclocking a GPU is easy is true, but quick?
 Not quite!